OpenAI: Development

+In July 2025, according to OpenAI, one of its experimental models performed at a gold medal-level at the International Mathematical Olympiad.

-On October 6, OpenAI unveiled its Agent Builder platform during the company's DevDay event.
-The platform features a drag-and-drop visual interface that allows developers and businesses to design, test, and deploy agentic workflows without requiring extensive coding expertise.
+On October 6, 2025, OpenAI displayed its Agent Builder platform during the company's DevDay event.
+The platform includes a visual drag-and-drop interface for agentic workflows.

-On October 21 2025, OpenAI introduced ChatGPT Atlas, a browser integrating the ChatGPT assistant directly into web navigation, to compete with existing browsers such as Google Chrome and Apple Safari.
+On October 21, 2025, OpenAI introduced ChatGPT Atlas, a web browser which integrates ChatGPT into web navigation.

+On December 11, 2025, OpenAI announced GPT-5.2.

+In early 2026, reports indicated that OpenAI was working on a collaborative software development platform designed to compete with services such as GitHub and GitLab.

+On March 24, 2026, OpenAI announced that they would discontinue the Sora app, as well as developer access to the API for the Sora model.

+On September 3, 2026, GPT-6 Astra was initially released to approved users, followed by general public availability the following day.

+On September 14, 2026, OpenAI developed Habitat, an online storage platform, to manage over 70 million data requests per second to support products like ChatGPT and Codex across nearly 40 regions, handling more than 500 petabytes of data.

 Transparency

 In March 2023, the company was criticized for disclosing particularly few technical details about products like GPT-4, contradicting its initial commitment to openness and making it harder for independent researchers to replicate its work and develop safeguards.
-OpenAI cited competitiveness and safety concerns to justify this strategic turn.
+OpenAI cited competitiveness and safety concerns to justify this repudiation.
 OpenAI's former chief scientist Ilya Sutskever argued in 2023 that open-sourcing increasingly capable models was increasingly risky, and that the safety reasons for not open-sourcing the most potent AI models would become "obvious" in a few years.